Schedule a Tour (208) 806-2880 Now Enrolling K-8 For 2022/2023

 • Ability to adequately teach and support elementary subjects and projects in work with students.

-• Ability to solve practical problems and address a variety of variables.
+• Ability to solve practical problems and address a variety of concrete variables.

 • Ability to interpret and implement a variety of instructions furnished in written, oral, diagram or schedule form.